PartyDAO/party-protocol/CONTRIBUTING.md

 #### Remember there is a person behind the screen

 Be conscious that *how* you communicate requests and reviews in your feedback matters.
 In some cases, even more than what you communicate.
-Yes, your feedback may be driving a particular change that makes Party Protocol better.
+Yes, your feedback may be driving a particular change that makes the Party Protocol better.
 But the individual implementing your suggestion may just not want anything to do with PartyDAO ever again.

 #### Abandoned or stale pull requests